How to Maintain a Valid Immigration Status in Canada

 • leave Canada

-As an international student, if you take an unscheduled break from your program or if you enrolled as a part-time student (except for the last academic term), that may impact your eligibility to:
+As an international student, if you take an unscheduled break from your program or if you enrolled as a part-time student (except for the last academic term), that may impact your eligibility for the following:

 Please visit Assessing Study Permit Conditions on the IRCC’s website to learn more.